neev-ahuja/Blog-website/README.md

 # 📝 React Blog Website

 A simple and efficient **Blog Website** application built using **ReactJS** .
-Website uses MonogDB for better and efficient DataBase Management.
+Website uses MongoDB for better and efficient DataBase Management.

 ## ✨ Features